AhmedMohamedAbdelhafez851/E-commerce-app-with-.Net-Core/README.md

 Setting up the developer environment

-Creating a multi project .net core application using the dotnet CLI
+Creating a multi project .net core application using the dotnet .

 Learn how to use the Repository, Unit of Work and specification pattern in .net core